amwmedia/infect.js/README.md

 infect.func(Function)
 ```

-The `infect.func()` method can also support javascript classes.
+The `infect.func()` method can also support javascript constructors (classes).
 Just like above, all dependencies should be added to the end of the parameter list, and they are not expected when you `new` the constructor.

 ```javascript
 function Cat(name, $Logger) {